wpdevstudent/01-product-card/README.md

 ### Useful resources

-- [Mozilla Developer Network](https://developer.mozilla.org/en-US/) - This great resource helped me to learn what Flexbox is and how to use it for my layout purposes.
+- [Mozilla Developer Network](https://developer.mozilla.org/en-US/) - This great resource helped me learn what Flexbox is and how to use it for my layout.
 For example, it helped me to center my product card horizontally and vertically in the middle of the viewport for all devices.
 - [W3Schools](https://www.w3schools.com/) - The W3Schools helped me to get more familiar with various HTML tags and CSS selectors.
 - [W3 HTML Validator](https://validator.w3.org/) - This tool helped me to check the validity of my HTML document.